tsmatz/reinforcement-learning-tutorials/Readme.md

 **Reward** - Type : float32

 It always returns 1.0 as reward.<br>
-If completely succeeded, you can take max 200.0 rewards in a single episode. (i.e, This will be the goal for learnings.)
+If completely succeeded, you can take max 200.0 rewards in a single episode.
+(A single episode will end at max 200 actions.)

 **Sample Code to run CartPole**